oi-analytics/argentina-transport/docs/predata.rst

     The result of these scripts create the ``road_edges`` and ``road_nodes`` files described in the folder path ``data/network/``

+    The topology script above is very specific to the case of the particular input data provide here.
+Unfortunaly if the data is changed them the users might have to test their results again if they run the topology script.
+We had to manually clean, edit and add some new edges to complete the topology.
+But this depends upon the quality of input provided and not the python script!

     The Python codes require the specific inputs of the above datasets from the users to be able to identify the specific rows and columns in the data.
 If the users change these datasets in the future then, to use the same Python codes, then should preserve the column names and their properties

     In the excel sheets in ``incoming_data/road_properties/`` and ``incoming_data/costs/road/`` the original data obtained from the DNV are preserved, and changing the locations and columns and rows will require making changes to the scripts.
 When data is missing some assumptions of values are taken, which are hard coded in the Python script.